-My current research aims to support persons with Mild Acquired Cognitive Impairments (MACI) through Information and Communication Technology (ICT).
+My current research focuses on different aspects of user experience in healthcare.
 In addition I have been teaching in “Scientific research methods” & “Evaluation methods for health informatics” courses.

 Thinking about how the world runs, I was always interested in scientific explanations for the questions running through my mind.
 After a great deal of consideration and self-assessment, I made my firm decision to pursue my graduate studies in the field of Health Informatics.
 When I look back and see my experiences in both academia and industry, and considering my talents and ambitions, I wish to pursue a research career as a faculty member.